nfriedly/nfriedly.com/src/documents/techblog/2009-06-16-javascript-security-ajax-json-and-twitter-callbacks.html.md

 </html>
 ```

-You can see a live copy of this code at </demos/twitter-extra-simple>.

 ## Digging into Twitter&#8217;s callback method

 Below is a trimmed down example of what Twitter&#8217;s API sends back when we make the request in the example above.